Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Betting Trends

-- Michigan State has covered 16 times in 31 matchups with a spread this season.
+- Michigan State has put together a 16-15-0 ATS record so far this year.

-- In the Spartans' 31 games this season, the combined scoring has gone over the point total 16 times.
+- A total of 16 out of the Spartans' 31 games this season have hit the over.

-- Kansas State has won 22 games against the spread this year, while failing to cover or pushing 12 times.
+- Kansas State has covered 22 times in 34 games with a spread this year.

-- So far this year, 18 out of the Wildcats' 34 games with an over/under have hit the over.

 Michigan State Futures Odds